Chris20008/O-n-e-D-a-y-/IMPRINT.md

 I do not assume any liability for the content of the App.
 While I strive to keep the information correct and up to date, I cannot guarantee the accuracy, completeness, and timeliness of the content.

 ### Copyright:
-The content and open-source code of the App is protected by the [CC BY-NC 4.0 DEED License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The content and open-source code of the App is protected by the [CC BY-NC 4.0 DEED License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The license specification can be found [here](https://github.com/Chris20008/O-n-e-D-a-y-/blob/master/LICENSE.md#license-agreement).

 ### Data Privacy:
 The App does not collect or store personal data.
 Any use of third-party services such as Google Drive or iCloud for data backup is voluntary and subject to the Privacy Policies of the respective provider.